Skip to content

 Database Configuration

-Why separate databases?
+Why separate storage planes?

 Select the region based on: